9rum/flatflow/scripts/obfd/README.md

 > [!CAUTION]
 > This script assumes that the dataset files are merged into a single .jsonl file.

-This may produce a .jsonl file containing the chunked documents, and its metadata .npy files.
+This may produce .jsonl files containing the chunked tokens and labels, and its metadata .npy files.

 ## Best-fit packing

-You may obtain a .jsonl file containing the chunked documents and two .npy files.
+You may obtain .jsonl files containing the chunked tokens and labels, and three .npy files.
-The file that ends with `_chunk_cnt.npy` contains token counts, and the file ending in `_chunk_idx.npy` contains byte offsets.
+The file that ends with `_cnt.npy` contains token counts, and the files ending in `_idx.npy` contain byte offsets.
 Run the following command to perform document packing:

 ```bash